Enabling Advanced Data Analytics for Manufacturing

-For the first time, the ArchFX Broker makes it easy for manufacturers to get data from any SMT manufacturing machine, standardize it, and securely use the data on-premise or move it to any cloud platform using the ArchFX Broker.
+For the first time, the ArchFX Broker makes it easy for manufacturers to get advanced data from any SMT manufacturing machine, standardize it, and securely use the data on-premise or move it to any cloud platform using the ArchFX Broker.

 Arch database connectors and sensors make it easy to quickly instrument commonly used SMT machines—including legacy machines—to gather data on machine cycles, quality testing results, environmental data, and more.